 When you apply to incorporate as a non-profit you must choose directors for your non-profit.
 Together they form the first board of directors for your corporation.
 The board of directors provides continuity and has the overall responsibility for managing the activities and affairs of the corporation and making sure that the mission of the corporation is fulfilled.
+The Board can appoint officers to assist in the running of the corporation.

 The board's functions often include: budgeting, financing, planning, fundraising, setting policy, hiring and firing personnel, and handling public relations.
 The board can also pass bylaws (which later have to be confirmed by the members) and fill vacancies on the board that arise between Annual General Meetings of the Corporation.